- This event has passed.

 What are sensors and how do they work?
 What phenomena can we perceive ourselves and what additional sensing capability can technology provide?
 What can students learn about sensors and programming and how can these lessons be made developmentally appropriate for different grade levels?

-Throughout this edWebinar, Dylan Portelance and David Ko of Wonder Workshop will explore the power and limitations of human perception, a history of sensors and the technology that makes them possible, as well as the impact of sensor data on society and the world.
+Throughout this edWebinar, Dylan Portelance and David Ko of Wonder Workshop explore the power and limitations of human perception, a history of sensors and the technology that makes them possible, as well as the impact of sensor data on society and the world.
 Learn about how robots understand their surroundings and themselves through data collection, processing, and sensor fusion.
 Finally, take a glimpse inside Cue the CleverBot from Wonder Workshop and see how students and teachers are programming and interacting with sensors to build computational thinking and robotics skills.

 About the Presenters